Train to Busan (film series): The Last Train to New York (TBA)

 In September 2018, an English language adaptation of Train to Busan was announced to be in development.
 Following a competitive bidding war for the distribution rights to the project, New Line Cinema was announced to serve the distributing company.

 In February 2021, it was announced that the film will be directed by Timo Tjahjanto, with a script written by Gary Dauberman, the premise be similar to that of the original film.
 The project will be a joint-venture production between New Line Cinema, Atomic Monster, Gaumont, and Coin Operated Productions.
 James Wan, Michael Clear, Nicolas Atlan, Terry Kalagian, and Dauberman will serve as producers.
 In November 2021, the title was officially revealed to be The Last Train to New York.
 In December of the same year, Yeon Sang-ho stated that the film would be a reimagining separate story that was inspired by the original, as opposed to a direct remake.

 The Last Train to New York was originally scheduled to be released theatrically on April 21, 2023; though this was changed to an as-of-yet unspecified date.
 In June 2025, James Wan stated that the movie is still in development, while announcing that rather than being a remake, The Last Train to New York the plot takes place within the same fictional continuity as the previous installments.
+As of March 2026, the film's status remains unknown.

-Peninsula sequel (TBA)
+Untitled Peninsula sequel (TBA)

 In August 2020, Yeon Sang-ho confirmed plans to continue the film series with various films set within the same Train to Busan universe, while announcing development on another film had begun.
 Sang-ho stated that though he may not direct the film, he is involved with the project.
 In November 2021, the filmmaker stated that after considering expanding the film series into a franchise with a potential television series, film industry conditions on Korea made him decide on making another film.
 Sang-ho elaborated that work on the third film is ongoing while stating that the plot will be restricted to a confined space more similar to the first film, as opposed to the action-packed sequences of the second movie.